KODEGAS/KODEGAS-PADDY-API/README.md

 ## Contributing

-We welcome contributions to enhance the KODEGAS Paddy API!
+We welcome contributions to enhance the WeGuard Paddy API!
 If you have suggestions, bug reports, or would like to contribute code, please feel free to open an issue or submit a pull request on our GitHub repository.

 ## License